ppasquini/FFT/README.md

 This functions simply iterates the serial fft on every row first, and then on every column of the input matrix in order to perform the 2 dimensional fft.

 ### **parallel_solve**
-The implementation of this function is very similar to the one of the **iterative_solve** with the difference that the fft is done in parallel on the rows and on the columns of thi matrix, using OPENMP nad a variable number of threads.
+The implementation of this function is very similar to the one of the **iterative_solve** with the difference that the fft is done in parallel on the rows and on the columns of thi matrix, using **OPENMP*** and a variable number of threads.

 ### **inverse_fft**
-This function is very similar to the **iterative_solve** except that it perfoms the inverse FFT instead of the standard one on every row and column of the matrix in the **parallel_solution** variable.
+This function is very similar to the **iterative_solve** except that it perfoms the inverse FFT instead of the standard one on every row and column of the matrix in the **parallel_solution** variable, and then saves the result in **inverse_solution**.

 ### **Evaluate time and error**
 This function calls the iterative solver and compares the time taken by the two algorithms, plus it also computes the inverse FFT 2D on the parallel solution and compares it with the initial input by calculating the error as